Your website’s contact form may seem like the most mundane element of your site, but every marketer should pay attention to it.

 InvisionApp doesn’t get flashy with its contact page.
-It asks the most basic information, and it gets the job done.
+It asks for the most basic information and gets the job done.
 Other than its drop-down menu, there’s virtually no friction on this page:

-While drop-down menus can potentially cause significant friction, I don’t feel like it would be as limiting on this contact page due to a simplified form and effective use of negative space.
+While drop-down menus can potentially cause significant friction, we don’t feel like it would be as limiting on this contact page due to a simplified form and effective use of negative space.

 7. Match your brand